-Ward & Ward Law Firm has experience in many fields of law, but especially in birth law.
-With nine decades of experience total, we can handle anything you need.
+Ward & Ward Personal Injury Lawyers have experience in tort claims, but especially in birth law.
+With more than a century of combined experience, we can handle any birth injury caused by negligence.
 If you are concerned that your case is too difficult or complicated, don’t be.
-We have specialized skills and experience working on a variety of cases, so we will gladly provide you legal assistance.
+We have specialized skills and experience working on a variety of cases, so we will gladly provide you with legal assistance.
 During this difficult and challenging time, you should not have to go through it alone.
 In cases that not only impact you but your loved ones directly, you deserve to receive the highest quality of legal assistance.
-We’ll help you grieve this injury to your child, and we’ll help you figure out what happened—to process it—and demand compensation and that the medical staff or hospital correct their errors.
+Our staff can help you fact-find the party or parties responsible, and demand compensation from the medical or hospital staff.

 What Are Risk Factors?

 Understanding the risk factors that can cause birth injuries can help you to better understand what may have gone wrong.
-It could be that nothing went wrong, and it was going to happen naturally, but any physician worth their salt should have plans in place to avoid birth injuries.
-They should be able to diagnose any health issues that could potentially occur, know what treatments and procedures would be appropriate, and other plans.
+It could be that nothing went wrong, and it was going to happen naturally, but any physician should have plans in place to avoid birth injuries.
+They should be able to diagnose any health issues that could potentially occur, and know the alternative “best practices” treatments and procedures that may overcome any health risks.
 When you experience a birth injury that could have been prevented, it can have lasting consequences that permanently affect your child’s development.

-Some of the most common types of issues and risk factors that can complicate a birth include:
+Some of the most common types of issues and risk factors can complicate a birth.

 - If the baby is large, there may be issues with having a natural birth.

-- The baby is feet-first in the birth canal.
+- The baby is breached (feet-first) in the birth canal.

 - The baby is born too early or prematurely.